JonnyGamer/CodeSnippets/ShoppingForArmor.md

             print("Type Enter to go back")
         }

-        func attemptToPurchaseArmor(item: Int) {
+        // Determines whether you can actually make an armor purchase func attemptToPurchaseArmor(item: Int) {
             if item == 0 || item > armor.count {
                 print("Our list isn't that big.")